 “I am 35, I’m a full-time teacher and I have two kids so life is pretty hectic when you are training two or three times a day most of the time.

-“As an athlete we always analyse our performance but as that is probably the last time I will have a pair of spikes on in my life I just want to walk off and say I did my best out there and in the build up.
+“As an athlete we always analyse our performance but as that is probably the last time I will have a pair of spikes on in my life I just want to walk off and say I did my best out there and in the

 “It’s unfortunate I didn’t put in a slightly better performance but I promised myself before this that I would just remember how I got here and why I am here.”